What is Intent Data?

 One of the best things about social media is it isn’t a one way street.
 You share content with your audience, and your audience provides content back in the form of comments and reviews.

 Customer reviews are one of the most impactful factors in a buyer’s decision making process.
 Reviews can come the form of Yelp or Google reviews, or simply in the comments on your social posts.
-What other people are saying about you online matters; 79% of people say that user-generated content on social media significantly impacts their decisions; 83% trust the recommendations of friends and family and 66% trust consumer reviews online.
+What other people are saying about you online matters; 79% of people say that user-generated content on social media significantly impacts their decisions; 92% trust the recommendations of friends and family and 85% trust consumer reviews online as much as a personal recommendation.

 Managing these interactions serves your business in a number of ways.
 It gives insight into where you are currently missing the mark with your customers and may give suggestions to what actions should be taken.
 You will also get the chance to right any wrongs, showing accountability and dedication to customer satisfaction.
 In the end, consumers want to know that their best interest is in mind and that they are supporting transparent and honest business practices.